Photojournalists

 Introduction

-Photojournalists, also known as news photographers, shoot photographs that capture news events.
+Photojournalists shoot photographs that capture news events.
 Their job is to tell a story with pictures.
 They may cover a war in central Africa, the Olympics, a national election, or a small-town Fourth of July parade.
-In addition to shooting pictures, they also write captions or other supporting text to provide further detail about each photograph.
-Photojournalists may also develop and print photographs or edit film.
-Photojournalists represent a small percentage of the 50,260 photographer...
+In addition to shooting pictures, photojournalists also write captions or other supporting text to provide further detail about each photograph.
+They may also develop and print photographs or edit film.
+Some may also record video.
+Photojournalists, who are also known as news photographers, represent a small p...

 Quick Facts